Helping Your Baby With Reflux (GERD) Sleep Better

 Speaking of sleep – why exactly does baby reflux interfere with sleep?
 Simply put, babies with GERD are in fairly constant pain and discomfort.
 The stomach acid that comes up repeatedly after feedings can seriously irritate the lining of your baby’s throat, and cause a feeling of constant heartburn.

-What’s more, laying your baby flat on her back to sleep (which is the safest way for babies to sleep, in order to reduce the risk of SIDS) tends to make the symptoms of reflux and GERD even worse.
-So really, the best and safest sleep position for your baby is also one of the worst positions for her acid reflux!
+What’s more, laying your baby flat on their back to sleep (which is the safest way for babies to sleep, in order to reduce the risk of SIDS) tends to make the symptoms of reflux and GERD even worse.
+So really, the best and safest sleep position for your baby is also one of the worst positions for acid reflux!
+Many babies are simply uncomfortable lying flat.

 No wonder, then, that baby reflux and GERD causes disturbed sleep!
 Babies with reflux tend to have trouble sleeping through the night and taking long, restorative naps, since their discomfort makes it hard for them to stay asleep.